MATH3962/4062 Rings, Fields and Galois Theory (Advanced)

 - be able to apply the theory and methods introduced in the unit to specific examples, both those encountered in lectures and tutorials, and to related examples.

-- Assignment 1 is due Thursday 9th April.
+- Assignment 1 was due Thursday 9th April.
 The questions are available here.
+The solutions are available here.
+You can also find some general feedback here.
 Please read the instructions on the assignment carefully.
 In particular, your assignment must be typed using LaTeX.
 Here is a template tex file that you may use.

 Your mark for MATH3962 will be calculated as follows (note that adjustments have been made as a result of moving online in response to covid19).